ROBO Camp: February 2, 9, 16, & 23, 2019

 ROBO CAMP is a program developed by the Department of Computer Science and Software Engineering to introduce students to computer science and computational thinking concepts and hands-on applications using different computer and robotics programming frameworks.

-MIT App Inventor, Microsoft Kodu, Lego Mindstorms NXT and EV3, and 3D printing will be only few of the computing educational frameworks used for hands-on applications.
+MIT App Inventor, Python, Lego Mindstorms NXT and Lego EV3, and 3D printing will be only few of the programming frameworks used for hands-on applications.

 Campers will have a pizza lunch provided each day of camp.